Women in Afghanistan: History

-Before Amanullah Khan
+Emirate of Afghanistan

-During the Durrani Empire (1747-1823) and the early Barakzai dynasty Afghan women customarily lived subjected in a state of purdah and gender segregation imposed by patriarchal customs.
+During the Durrani Empire (1747–1823) and the early Barakzai dynasty Afghan women customarily lived subjected in a state of purdah and gender segregation imposed by patriarchal customs.
 While this was the case in all Afghanistan, the customs differed somewhat between regions and ethnic groups.
 Nomadic women, for example, did not have to hide their faces and even showed some of their hair.

-Women did not play any public role in society, however there were some women, such as Nazo Tokhi and Ayesha Durrani, who became noted as poets and writers, which was an art form possible for a woman to perform while living in the seclusion of the harem.

-The rulers of Afghanistan customarily had a harem of four official wives as well as a large number of unofficial wives for the sake of tribal marriage diplomacy, in addition to enslaved harem women known as kaniz (“slave girl”) and surati or surriyat ("mistress"), guarded by the ghulam bacha (eunuchs).
+Women did not play any public role in society, but some women, such as Nazo Tokhi and Ayesha Durrani, became noted as poets and writers, which were art forms possible for women to perform while living in the seclusion of the harem.
+The rulers of Afghanistan customarily had a harem of four official wives as well as a large number of unofficial wives for the sake of tribal marriage diplomacy, in addition to enslaved harem women known as kaniz ("slave girl") and surati or surriyat ("mistress"), guarded by the ghulam bacha (eunuchs).
 Some women had influence over the affairs of state from inside the royal harem, notably Zarghona Anaa, Mirmon Ayesha and Babo Jan.

 Some Afghan rulers have attempted to increase women's freedom.
 For the most part, these attempts were unsuccessful.
 However, there were a few leaders who were able to make some significant, if temporary, changes.
-Some limited reforms were made by Abdur Rahman Khan, who banned some forms of oppression originating from tribal customs rather than Islam, among them the custom of forcing widows to marry their brother-in-laws, and enforced some rights which Islam did approve of but local tribal customs did not, such as the right of widows to inherit.
+Some limited reforms were made by Abdur Rahman Khan (r.
+1880–1901), who banned some forms of oppression originating from tribal customs rather than Islam, among them the custom of forcing widows to marry their brothers-in-law, and enforced some rights which Islam did approve of but local tribal customs did not, such as the right of widows to inherit.